FFIG/ffig/README.md

 # Output

-The 'output' directory is populated with c++, c and python bindings files along with a dynamic library.
+The 'output' directory is populated with C++, C and Python bindings files along with a dynamic library.

 Setting `LD_LIBRARY_PATH` so that the C-API bindings shared libraries in `output` can be found and running the following in `ipython` will exercise the generated python bindings.